The following is taken from the Unesco website and is (c) to them, but I thought it might be of use/value.

 Through both examples, it is clear that climate change is fundamentally an ethical issue.
 If failure to act against climate change could have catastrophic implications, responses to climate change that are not thought through carefully, with ethical implications in mind, have the potential to devastate entire communities, create new paradigms of inequity and misdistribution, and render even more vulnerable those peoples who have already found themselves uprooted by other man-made political and ideological struggles.

-With the recent release of the IPCC Special Report on Global Warming of 1.5°C (link is external), the Declaration is needed more than ever.
+With the recent release of the IPCC Special Report on Global Warming of 1.5°C, the Declaration is needed more than ever.
 The conclusions of the report make the strongest case for the UNESCO motto ‘Changing Minds, Not the Climate’: changing how we measure economic success, changing how we make public policy, taking vital economic services into account, changing how we educate current and future generations.
 The ethical dimensions of our choices for growth and development lie at the core of such transformative change.
 Therefore, questions such as “which values will we choose to drive economic, political and individual choices?”, “what kind of society do we want to live in, and what kind of world do we want to transmit to future generations?” are crucial to consider to combat climate change and are difficult to address without the help of the Declaration on Ethical Principles in relation to Climate Change.